Pavel-Kravchenko/Evolution-of-mitochondrial-DNA-inheritance-patterns/README.md

 ## Bonus
 You may want to check your alignmrnt tree in ```.fdrawtree``` and ```.c.fdrawgram``` files.
-You also might want to calculate Kendall corellation coefficient between Len and Ld.
+You also might want to calculate Kendall correlation coefficient between Len and LD.
 You can find results in Kendall_test.txt

 ## Contact me